CNAG-Biomedical-Informatics/clarid-tools/non-containerized/README.md

 cd clarid-tools
 ```

-If you only new to update to the lastest version do:
+If you only need to update to the latest version, do:

 ```bash
 git pull